privacyguides/privacyguides.org/docs/security/multi-factor-authentication.md

 ### SMS or Email MFA

-Receiving codes either from **SMS** or **email** is far from the best way to secure your accounts.
+Receiving codes either from **SMS** or **email** are one of the weaker ways to secure your accounts with MFA.
 Obtaining a code by email or SMS takes away from the "something you *have*" idea, because there are a variety of ways a hacker could [take over your phone number](https://en.wikipedia.org/wiki/SIM_swap_scam) or gain access to your email without having physical access to any of your devices at all.
 If an unauthorized person gained access to your email, they would be able to use that access to both reset your password and receive the authentication code, giving them full access to your account.

 ### Push Notifications